cyriltriou/CustomPackageWindowEditor/README.md

 >A new folder called ***ScriptableObjects*** is created in ***Assets folder***.
 When you add a new custom package the profile of these assets that are purely ***Scriptable Objects instances*** are saved in this folder.

 2. When the Window Editor is displayed, you click the button ***"Create New"*** and you fill in the following fields:
+- Required properties:
   - Name
   - Version
+- Recommended properties:
   - Display name
   - Description
   - Unity
+- Optional properties:
   - Documentation Url
   - Changelog Url
   - Licenses Url
   - Author:
     - Name
     - Email
     - Url